Examine Federal, State, local and private sector resources that may benefit businesses financially.

 Kiva Microloans in Tacoma

-In an effort to help underserved entrepreneurs and small business owners gain access to much-needed capital, Spaceworks joins forces with Kiva and the City of Tacoma to offer 0% interest microloans to Tacoma small business owners.
+In an effort to help underserved entrepreneurs and small business owners gain access to much-needed capital, Spaceworks joins forces with Kiva to offer 0% interest microloans to Tacoma small business owners.
 These crowdfunded loans fill a critical lending gap for businesses that are too young, too small, or too innovative to receive loans from traditional lenders.
 Loans range from $1,000 to $15,000 with terms of 1-5 years to pay them back.
 The process requires no credit score, collateral pledges, or U.S. citizenship documentation.

 - Guidance on Federal Disaster Loans for Small Businesses and Private Nonprofits